Kasseservice/woocommerce-3x/README.md

   * **`Yes, I will enter prices inclusive of tax`:** Adds price inclusive tax.
   * **`No, I will enter prices exclusive of tax`:** Adds price exclusive tax.
 Woocommerce add tax based on flag **`Enable tax rates and calculations`** and configured tax.
 If tax flag enabled then Woocommerce apply tax based on setting in **`Tax`** tab.

+**NOTE:** Product price formatting based on Woocommerce **`Currency options`** setting.
+If price coming from Duell is in 2 decimals and Woocommerce currency option **`Number of decimals`** set to 0 then price always round up.

-**NOTE:** Once product sync and then if there is change in change Woocommerce settings, the product price will not get updated.
-In such case, the price needs to manually change for individual products.
+Once product sync and then if there is `change in Woocommerce settings`, the product price will not get updated.
+In such case, the price needs to `manually change for individual products`.

 ### Stocks Sync Workflow